MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

 ### Sending a Message to a Microsoft Teams Channel

-1. In addition to searching for Microsoft Teams chat messages, the application also allows a user to send messages to a Teams channel.
+1. In addition to searching for Microsoft Teams chat messages, the application also allows a user to send messages to a Microsoft Teams channel.
 This can be done by calling the `/teams/${teamId}/channels/${channelId}/messages` endpoint of Microsoft Graph.

     :::image type="content" source="../media/viewing-teams-chat-dialog.png" alt-text="Sending a Teams Chat Message to a Channel":::

-1. In the following code you'll see that a URL is created that includes the `teamId` and `channelId` values (environment variable values are used for the TeamsId and ChannelId in this example).
+1. In the following code you'll see that a URL is created that includes the `teamId` and `channelId` values.
+Environment variable values are used for the team ID and channel ID in this example but those values could be dynamically retrieved as well using Microsoft Graph.
 The `body` constant contains the message to send.
 A POST request is then made and the results are returned to the caller.

     ```typescript
     async sendTeamsChat(message: string): Promise<TeamsDialogData> {